Why it makes sense to have a presenter identity on your computer.

 The solution: set up another identity on your computer devoted to presentations.

 Don’t set up email.
 Don’t set up twitter.
 Don’t set up any passwords.
 Don’t even have any of your bookmarks in the browser.
 Don’t put any personal files there.
 All you put in a presenter’s login is your presentations and the associated programs.
-(Some IT departments won’t allow this.
-But ask them anyway.)
+(Some IT departments won’t allow you to do this but will often set it up for you.)

 You can also personalize the two identities differently.
 In my case, I have an ever-changing desktop pattern in my main identity but I use my Planning Canvas as my desktop for all presentations.